AmiraFadl/NMA-Project/README.md

-# Neuromatch Academy - Computational Neuroscience 2022 - final project.
+# Neuromatch Academy - Computational Neuroscience 2022 - Final Project.

 This repo contains code for the NMA 2022 fMRI project by the " The Nomads" group from Injera pod.